 (i) bull elk, buck deer, buck pronghorn, bear, cougar, or turkey; and

 (ii) antlerless moose.

-(g) "Once-in-a-lifetime permit" means any permit, including a CWMU, conservation, convention, sportsman, or limited entry landowner permit, identified in the guidebooks of the Wildlife Board as once-in-a-lifetime for the following:
+(g) "Once-in-a-lifetime permit" means any permit, including a CWMU, conservation, expo, sportsman, or limited entry landowner permit, identified in the guidebooks of the Wildlife Board as once-in-a-lifetime for the following: